Warhammer 40,000: Armageddon

 Warhammer 40,000: Armageddon is a computer wargame developed by Flashback Games and The Lordz Games Studio, and published by Slitherine Software for Windows on 26 November 2014.
 It is based on Games Workshop's tabletop wargame Warhammer 40,000.

 Gameplay

 Warhammer 40,000: Armageddon is a turn-based strategy wargame played on a hex grid, set on a polluted hive world where Imperium armies have to defend from ork hordes.
 It uses Panzer Corps game engine.
-There is co-op and player versus player multiplayer, either via online, hotseat, or play-by-mail methods.
+There is co-op and player versus player multiplayer, either online, via hotseat, or play-by-mail methods.

 Release

 Warhammer 40,000: Armageddon was announced on 21 May 2013.
 The game was released on 26 November 2014.
 An iOS port was released on 19 June 2015.
 A macOS port was released on 20 June 2017.
 Several downloadable content (DLC) packs were released: Untold Battles, Vulkan's Wrath, Angels of Death, Glory of Macragge, and Ork Hunters in 2015, and Golgotha in 2016.